KULeuven-Diepenbeek/osc-course/content/ch2-interrupts/lab2_rocketlaunch.md

 Let's assume that one task is the original blinking LED which oscillates at 1 Hz.
 Now we want a second application which oscillates 3 times every second.

 {{<task>}}
-Make two LEDs oscillate at different frequencies
+Make two LEDs oscillate at different frequencies using the "Timer/Counter1 Overflow Interrupt"
 <ul>
   <li>one LED oscillates at 1 Hz</li>
   <li>one LED oscillates at 3 Hz</li>